lablup/backend.ai/docs/admin-api/sessions.rst

      terminated_at: DateTime

      # resources
      agent: String               # super-admin only
      container_id: String
      resource_opts: JSONString
-     # mounts are same in all containers of the same session.
+     # NOTE: mounts are same in all containers of the same session.
-     occupied_slots: JSONString
+     occupied_slots: JSONString  # ResourceSlot

      # statistics
      live_stat: JSONString